lambdaxymox/cglinalg/README.md

 * An optional transformation system for working with affine and projective transformations on points and vectors.
 This library distinguishes points from vectors and locations in space vs. displacements in space.
-This matters when working with working with affine transformations in homogeneous coordinates.
+This matters when working with affine transformations in homogeneous coordinates.
 * Transformations including translation, reflection, shear, scale, and rotation operations.
 * Orthographic projections and perspective projections for camera models.